pepelisto/owlish/README.md

     $Customer succesfully created

-Otherways, if the customer is in our database already, it wil not create it again and will show the message
+Otherways, if the customer is in our database already, it will not create it again and will show the message

     $Customer was already created

-So, now that our database its populated we can run the server with the comand:
+So, now that our database its populated we can run the server with the command:

     $(venv) C:\Users\MASTER\owlish>python manage.py runserver